fuma0317/Unit-3/Week29/Question3(HL).md

 ```
 0.006504120924585584
 ```
-**I got the number above and it is far away from 1 so I can say the corona cases and gold price are not really related...**
+**I got the number above and it is far away from 1 so I can say the corona cases and gold price are not really related...
+BUT honestly I think they are related because the gold price would drop when the war, disaster or recession happens as people simply don't buy gold.**